T-Naing/learn-python/README.md

 - **Data analysis fundamentals**

 ## Note
-Unfortunately, some learning materials from [Jovian](https://jovian.ai/) now require payment.
-However, certain courses and some parts of the courses remain accessible for free.
+Some of [Jovian](https://jovian.ai/)'s learning materials have transitioned to a paid model, though I couldn't find details on when this shift occurred.
+However, select courses and certain sections of existing courses remain freely accessible.
+This information was last revised on April 22, 2025.